clayne/firestarter/README.md

 ## TODO

-- [ ] particles, flame effects, glow effects, and smoke: tune to lifecycle
+- [x] particles, flame effects, glow effects, and smoke: tune to lifecycle
+- [ ] another pass on particles/flames
 - [ ] texturing for the unburned log meshes
 - [x] Dynamic Activation Key perk
 - [x] hook up DAK to trigger cooking on burning fires (or the reverse?)
 - [ ] integrate with Campfire mod instead of merely co-existing with it
 - [x] play animations for actions if we have them
 - [x] translation files
+- [x] extinguish all nearby smoke sources
-- [ ] extinguish action to get back firewood?
+- [ ] a douse-fire action to get back firewood?
 - [ ] settings to control level of "immersion" plus MCM

 ## What the mod does